Before embarking on a career as an ESL teacher in South Korea, you will have to make one decision: EPIK or Hogwan?

 Below is a brief list of the benefits and negatives of a typical Hogwan:

 Generally, Hogwans pay well.
-The starting salary normally varies between 2.1 and 2.3 million Korean Won, depending on qualifications and experience.
+A starting salary normally varies between 2.1 and 2.3 million Korean Won, depending on qualifications and experience.

 The majority of Hogwans also provide free accommodation and free school meals, which cut your costs each month and allow you to save more of your money.